-Economic (Energy, SR, DASR, Reg) - registration will allow participation in the energy market and ancillary service market(s) if certified and approved by PJM.
+Economic (Energy, SR, DASR, Reg) - a registration that allows participation in the energy market and ancillary service market(s) if certified and approved by PJM.

 Economic (Energy Only) - an economic registration that only allows participation in the Energy market.
-This is normally used when 1 economic CSP has an Economic Regulation Only registration and the second economic CSP has the Economic (Energy Only) registration.
+This is normally used when one economic CSP has an Economic Regulation Only registration and the second economic CSP has the Economic (Energy Only) registration.

-Economic Regulation Only - registration that only allows participation in the regulation market.
+Economic Regulation Only - a registration that only allows participation in the Regulation market.

-Emergency Capacity Only - registration that only allows participation in capacity market as an RPM or FRR capacity resource.
-If the registration is dispatched for emergency conditions the resource will not receive an energy payment.
-Only resources that rely on on-site generation to fulfill its load reduction obligations and have environmental restrictions as defined and required by applicable local, state or federal law, ordinances and regulations, on when it can operate such that it is only permitted to operate if PJM is in emergency conditions may register as Emergency Capacity Only resource.
+Emergency Capacity Only - a registration that only allows participation in capacity market as an RPM or FRR capacity resource.
+If the registration is dispatched for emergency conditions the resource does not receive an energy payment.
+Only resources that rely on On-Site Generation to fulfill its load reduction obligations and have environmental restrictions as defined and required by applicable local, state or federal law, ordinances and regulations, on when it can operate such that it is only permitted to operate if PJM is in emergency conditions may register as Emergency Capacity Only resource.

-Pre-Emergency Capacity Only - registration that only allows participation in capacity market as an RPM or FRR capacity resource.
-If the registration is dispatched for Pre-Emergency conditions the resource will not receive an energy payment.
+Pre-Emergency Capacity Only - a registration that only allows participation in Capacity market as an RPM or FRR capacity resource.
+If the registration is dispatched for Pre-Emergency conditions the resource does not receive an energy payment.

-Emergency Full (Capacity and Energy) - same as Capacity Only registration but receives emergency energy compensation when dispatched for emergency conditions. .
-Only resources that rely on on-site generation to fulfill its load reduction obligations and have environmental restrictions on when it can operate such that it is only permitted to operate if PJM is in emergency conditions may register as Emergency Full resource.
+Emergency Full (Capacity and Energy) - same as Emergency Capacity Only registration but receives emergency energy compensation when dispatched for emergency conditions.
+Only resources that rely on On-Site Generation to fulfill its load reduction obligations and have environmental restrictions on when it can operate such that it is only permitted to operate if PJM is in emergency conditions may register as Emergency Full resource.

-Pre-Emergency Full (Capacity and Energy) - same as Capacity Only registration but receives emergency energy compensation when dispatched for Pre-Emergency or emergency conditions.
+Pre-Emergency Full (Capacity and Energy) - same as Pre-Emergency Capacity Only registration but receives emergency energy compensation when dispatched for Pre-Emergency or emergency conditions.

-Location that registers with one CSP for Emergency Full or Pre-Emergency Full can register with second CSP only for Economic Regulation-Only
+Locations that register with one CSP for Emergency Full or Pre-Emergency Full can register with second CSP only for Economic Regulation-Only

-Location that registers with one CSP for Emergency Capacity Only or Pre-Emergency Capacity Only can register with second CSP for:
+Locations that register with one CSP for Emergency Capacity Only or Pre-Emergency Capacity Only can register with second CSP for:

 - Economic (Energy, SR, DASR, Reg) or;

-- · Economic (Energy Only) and/or;
+- Economic (Energy Only) and/or;

-- · Economic Regulation Only
+- Economic Regulation Only

-Location that registers with one CSP for Emergency Capacity Only or Pre-Emergency Capacity Only, and with second CSP for Economic Regulation Only, can also register with third CSP for Economic (Energy Only).
+Locations that register with one CSP for Emergency Capacity Only or Pre-Emergency Capacity Only, and with second CSP for Economic Regulation Only, can also register with third CSP for Economic (Energy Only).